Opteo/google-ads-api/README.md

 #### Delete

-The `delete` method should be provided with a valid resource name, being the entity to remove.
-Note: When deleting an entity in the Google Ads API, it won't be removed, but simply changed to removed.
+The `delete` method should be provided with the resource name of the entity to remove.
+Note: When deleting an entity in the Google Ads API, it will continue to exist, but it will be immutable and its status will be changed to `REMOVED`.

 ```javascript
 await customer.campaigns.delete('customers/123/campaigns/123')